JoonatanKallio/Mobile-weather-app/README.md

-Mobile React Native weather application [WIP]
+React Native weather application [WIP]
 ===============
 This project was my first project on React Native.
 I did this to learn more about mobile development and to learen React Native.
 The project is still under work. </br> Picture of the welcome page: